 🧂Seasoning Options

 The chicken can be seasoned any way you want.
-Just salt and pepper will do, but it is a bit boring.
-To buff that up, I use butter on the skin and my Homemade All-Purpose Seasoning, which will add garlic.
+Melted butter with salt and black pepper will do, but it is boring.
+I use my All-Purpose Seasoning, which adds garlic.
+You can add other flavors with fresh herbs like rosemary or thyme.

 For Blackened flattened chicken, use Blackening Seasoning and no sauce.